The Lord's Prayer Is Misunderstood

 Then Jesus further kept stressing "forgiving others" by dedicating a whole parable to it, in Matthew 18:21-35!

-And also in this reference where Jesus was telling His disciples why they could not perform a certain miracle:
+And also in this reference where Jesus was explaining to His disciples why they could not perform a certain miracle:

 Mark 11:24-25